psychemedia/storytelling-notes/bendigeidfran_branwen_second_branch.md

 For more completeness in call backs relating to the honour price given to Matholwch, the silver rod maybe needs a reference?
 And perhaps something about the horses? even though they aren't in the Second branch translation I have...

-Finally, the out with the rooks and ravens was really fumbled, in part because I'd forgotten to set up the "bury my head facing South to ward off invasion from the French under the WHite Hill in London" instruction as Bendigeidfran was decapitated.
+Finally, the out with the rooks and ravens was really fumbled, in part because I'd forgotten to set up the "bury my head facing South to ward off invasion from the French under the White Hill in London" instruction as Bendigeidfran was decapitated.

 `````